-1. Ability to understand the various tools, concepts, and basic principles developed in the central core of courses;

-2. Ability to integrate the tools, concepts, and basic principles as may be required to analyze and to develop solutions to economic problems; and, analyze economic problems in a clear and concise written form.
+- 1. Ability to understand the various tools, concepts, and basic principles developed in the central core of courses; - 2.
+Ability to integrate the tools, concepts, and basic principles as may be required to analyze and to develop solutions to economic problems; and, - 3.
+Ability to apply the appropriate integrated set of tools, concepts, and basic principles to analyze economic problems in a clear and concise written form.